MarkCummins-SETU/Scripting-for-Cybersecurity/Lab3/3.1/Lab3-1.md

 ## Setup & Getting Started

 1. Confirm you have a Bash shell.
-On Windows, use WSL, Git Bash, or similar.
+The terminal on our Codespaces should be perfect.
 2. Verify the following utilities are available:
    - `bash`, `grep`, `awk`, `cut`, `sort`, `uniq`, `xargs`
    - `curl`, `wget`, `ping`, `ss` or `netstat`